top of page

 ROOSEVELT AND CHURCHILL: COMRADESHIP DURING CRISIS

-In the aftermath of Pearl Harbor, Prime Minister Winston Churchill paid a visit to President Franklin D. Roosevelt at the White House.
-His month-long stay resulted in some interesting stories and cemented the 20 century's most pivotal alliance.
-Read more about it in this article.
+In the wake of Pearl Harbor, Prime Minister Winston Churchill embarked on a historic visit to President Franklin D. Roosevelt at the White House.
+Over the course of a month, their meeting led to fascinating stories and forged the most crucial alliance of the 20th century.
+Dive into the details in this article!

 HOW FRANKLIN AND ELEANOR ROOSEVELT RESPONDED TO PEARL HARBOR